• Skip to primary navigation

 About the Author

-Amanda Lily, B.Sc., B.A.H., certified Personal Trainer, and Nutritional Therapist, coaches people who want to adopt a plant-based diet, and be physically active, but struggle with the logistical and social challenges of fitting it into their daily lives.
-She helps them confidently incorporate healthy living habits, so they can feel vibrant, energetic, and keep up with their kids.
-For more simple steps to eating more plant-based foods, grab yourself a copy of her mini-ebook “Top Ten Tips for Transitioning to a Plant-based Diet”.
+Amanda Lily, B.Sc., B.A.H., Personal Trainer, and Nutritional Therapist, coaches people who want to adopt a plant-based diet, and be physically active, but struggle with the logistical and social challenges of fitting it into their daily lives.
+She helps them confidently incorporate healthy living habits, so they can feel vibrant and energetic.

 View Profile